kartofelr/TypingTestAssistant/README.md

-This tool is made to help keep track of typing test statistics, do your typing test and keep track of important metrics in a csv happy typing !
+This tool is made to help keep track of typing test statistics, \n do your typing test and keep track of important metrics in a csv \n happy typing !